Obstruction of justice in the United States

-Obstruction of justice, in United States jurisdictions, is an act that involves unduly influencing, impeding, or otherwise interfering with the justice system, especially the legal and procedural tasks of prosecutors, investigators, or other government officials.
+In United States jurisdictions, obstruction of justice refers to a number of offenses that involve unduly influencing, impeding, or otherwise interfering with the justice system, especially the legal and procedural tasks of prosecutors, investigators, or other government officials.
 Common law jurisdictions other than the United States tend to use the wider offense of perverting the course of justice.

 Obstruction is a broad crime that may include acts such as perjury, making false statements to officials, witness tampering, jury tampering, destruction of evidence, and many others.
-Obstruction also applies to overt coercion of court or government officials via the means of threats or actual physical harm, and also applying to deliberate sedition against a court official to undermine the appearance of legitimate authority.
+Obstruction also applies to overt coercion of court or government officials via the means of threats or actual physical harm, and to deliberate sedition against a court official to undermine the appearance of legitimate authority.

 Legal overview

 Obstruction of justice is an umbrella term covering a variety of specific crimes.
 Black's Law Dictionary defines it as any "interference with the orderly administration of law and justice".
 Obstruction has been categorized by various sources as a process crime, a public-order crime, or a white-collar crime.

 Obstruction can include crimes committed by judges, prosecutors, attorneys general, and elected officials in general.